IndomieGorengSatu/Mie/README.md

-## I cut my finger cutting cheese.
-I know it may be a cheesy story but I feel grate now.
+## I was going to get a brain transplant, but I changed my mind